joniles/mpxj/mkdocs/docs/howto-use-timephased.md

 What we can see here is that the ranges only overlap where there is both actual and remaining work on one day.
 Once the actual work has been accounted for, the remainder of the values returned by MPXJ will be `null`.
-Similarly the Remaining Work timephased data will be `null` until we reach the first period where there is Remaining Work.
+Similarly, the Remaining Work timephased data will be `null` until we reach the first period where there is Remaining Work.